Anurag-0-1-A/fbeats/README.md

 ![](https://github.com/Anurag-0-1-A/fbeats/blob/main/Images/image038.png)

 4. Fill in the details for the IoT App.
-  - 1. Give your app a name such as lab1sensor.
+  - 1. Give our app a name such as lab1sensor.
-  - 2. Select your subscription.
+  - 2. Select our subscription.
   - 3. Create a new resource group for the whole lab.
 In this case, I have named it Lab1.

-  Resource groups are logical groupings of Azure services, allowing you to manage all the services for a particular application or project together.
+  Resource groups are logical groupings of Azure services, allowing we to manage all the services for a particular application or project together.
 At the end of this workshop, this Resource Group will be deleted, deleting all the services created.
   - 4. Select **Standard 1** for the Pricing plan.
   - 5. In this case we are going to create the app from scratch, so we chose a **custom application** in Template.
-  - 6. Select your location.
+  - 6. Select our location.
   - 7. Click on **Create**.

 ![](https://github.com/Anurag-0-1-A/fbeats/blob/main/Images/image040.png)

-5. After that, your IoT Central app will start the deployment.
+5. After that, our IoT Central app will start the deployment.
 Once it is finished, just click on **Go to Resource**.
 6. To access the IoT Application Dashboard just press on the **IoT Central Application URL hyperlink**.

 ![](https://github.com/Anurag-0-1-A/fbeats/blob/main/Images/image043.png)

 ### Create a Device Template
 Azure IoT Central can work with multiple types of devices, and multiple devices per device type.
 Device types are defined using templates - these specify the capabilities of the device including the telemetry that can be received from the device and commands that can be sent to it.
 The environment sensor captures temperature, humidity, air pressure, soil moisture, and light conditions.
-You will need to define a template that has these values on it, so they can be received from the Pi.
+We will need to define a template that has these values on it, so they can be received from the Pi.
 1. From the left panel select **Device Template**.
 Then click on **+ New**.

 ![](https://github.com/Anurag-0-1-A/fbeats/blob/main/Images/image045.png)